GTekSD/SUASS/Rapid-Fire_Interview-questions.md

 -	Conduct secure code reviews and security testing to identify and address LFI vulnerabilities.

-#### For file traversal the following mitigations have to be followed:
+### Q.For file traversal the following mitigations have to be followed:

 1. Input Validation and Whitelisting:
 -	Implement strong input validation and sanitization to prevent malicious input.